thanggithubrmit/COSC2767-RMIT-Store/README.md

 ### [Optional] Step 9: Connect to MongoDB from Your Local Machine

 If you want to manage your EC2-hosted MongoDB database using a local tool like MongoDB Compass, you need to allow remote connections.
+By default, MongoDB on EC2 is configured for security to only accept connections from the machine itself.

-1.  **Edit the MongoDB Configuration File:**
+1.  **Check the Current MongoDB Network Status:**

-    Open the `mongod.conf` file to change the network binding:
+    Before making changes, check which network interface MongoDB is listening on.
+Run the following command in your EC2 terminal:
     ```bash
+    sudo ss -tulpn | grep 27017
+    ```
+    The output will look like this:
+    ```
+    tcp   LISTEN 0      4096                         127.0.0.1:27017      0.0.0.0:*    users:(("mongod",pid=25678,fd=9))
+    ```
+    This output shows that `mongod` is listening only on `127.0.0.1:27017`.
+This means it will only accept connections originating from within the EC2 instance (`localhost`).
+Any external connection attempt, like from MongoDB Compass on your laptop, will be refused.

+2.  **Edit the MongoDB Configuration File:**

+    To allow remote connections, you need to change this setting.
+Open the `mongod.conf` file:
+    ```bash
     sudo nano /etc/mongod.conf
     ```

-2.  **Update the `bindIp` Address:**
+3.  **Update the `bindIp` Address:**

     Locate the `net` section and change `bindIp` from `127.0.0.1` to `0.0.0.0`.
-This allows MongoDB to listen for connections on all network interfaces.

     *From:*
     ```yaml